tejasj228/Clouda-Cloud-Storage-App-for-Android.-MC-Project-/README.md

 ## 👥 Team

-Clouda was built by a talented team for a mid-semester project submission:
+Clouda was built by a team of two for a semester project submission:
 - **Tejas Jaiswal**
-- **Md.
-Ashif**
 - **Dhruv Sharma**
-- **Raiyaan Tarique**

-Thank you for your hard work! 🙌

 ---